Migrant Education-College Assistance Migrant Program (84.149)

 Application Procedure

-Application forms are available from the Department of Education.
-An applicant submits its application to the Department of Education no later than the date announced by the Department in the Federal Register.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Application forms are available from the Department of Education (the Department), as announced in a Notice Inviting Applications (NIA).
+An eligible applicant submits its application to the Department no later than the date announced by the Department in the Federal Register.
 An application must be prepared and submitted in accordance with the regulations, instructions, and forms included in the grant application package.
-The applications are reviewed and evaluated by a panel for possible selection for funding.
+Applications are reviewed and evaluated by a panel of peer reviewers.

 Award Procedure